Best place to find information and services that your council provides...

 If you need help during COVID-19, or can volunteer to help, please contact St Helens Together on 01744 676767.

 If you are experiencing symptoms of COVID-19, you should stay at home and begin to self-isolate for 10 days from when your symptoms start.
-You should arrange a test as soon as possible: ask for a coronavirus test online or call 119.
+You should arrange a 'PCR' test as soon as possible: ask for a coronavirus test online or call 119.

-You can opt for a home test kit or to book an appointment at the Haydock Park Racecourse regional testing centre or the local testing station at Fairclough Street Car Park, Earlestown, which are open seven days a week from 8am to 1:30pm.
+You can opt for a home test kit or to book an appointment at our testing station at Fairclough Street car park, Earlestown (open seven days a week from 8am to 1:30pm).

-Mobile testing units are used for short periods on varying dates within the borough, which we will publicise in advance.
+Mobile testing units (MTUs) are used for short periods on varying dates within the borough, which we will publicise in advance.

 Following a positive test result, you will be contacted by the NHS test and trace service, who will ask you for information about who you have seen in the past 14 days.

 If you do not have symptoms, you can walk in to one of our community testing centres for a free, quick test, with results available in as little as 30 minutes, or collect a test kit to take home – subject to availability.
 Please read these frequently asked questions about symptom-free testing.

 The Director of Public Health for St Helens writes or records a regular blog featuring coronavirus updates and messages for residents.

 Outlining support available for residents identified as clinically extremely vulnerable: